 What are the Symptoms of Heat Stroke?

 Now you know the symptoms of heat exhaustion, you need to be aware of what could happen if you develop another heat-related illness like heat stroke.
-While it may at first appear similar to heat exhaustion, there are signs that can differentiate both physically and mentally.
+While it may at first appear similar to heat exhaustion, some signs can differentiate both physically and mentally.

 For example, the body’s ability to sweat may be reduced, the skin could appear dry, and you could experience confusion, start staggering, fit, collapse, and even become unconscious, which could affect the vital organs.
 And because heat stroke symptoms may vary, you’ll also want to look out for the following signs: